kcoyle/RDF-AP/DSPedited.md

 **Summary**

-The type of value surrogate (literal/non-literal) that is allowed in this Statement.
+The type of value that is allowed in this Statement.

 **Allowed values**